yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/deploy/configure-providers/azure.md

 ---
-title: Configure Microsoft Azure for YugabyteDB deployments
+title: Configure the Microsoft Azure providers
-headerTitle: Configure the providers
+headerTitle: Configure the Microsoft Azure providers
 linkTitle: 4.
 Configure the providers
 description: Configure Microsoft Azure for YugabyteDB deployments using the YugabyteDB Admin Console
 aliases: